 - Cut the household staff.
 Have your housekeeper, gardener, and other “employees” come less often.

 - Reduce all those monthly subscription costs.
 Switch to a less expensive cable package and stop paying for anything you’re not using – Sirius, gym memberships, golf privileges, plane share.
 If you find you’re not getting up to the mountain house anymore, maybe it’s time to let that go, too.

 - Make spending less a family mission.
-Invite your kids to pitch in, too – have them mow the lawn or tackle a house project this summer.
+Invite your kids to pitch in, too – have them mow the lawn or tackle a house project.

 YOUR EXPERIENCE WILL HAVE STAGES

 A spending sabbatical takes commitment, and your trial is likely to go through fits, starts, and phases.